-PsyD, Post-Doctoral Resident
+PsyD, Post-Doctoral Resident, she/her/hers

 When choosing a career path, Christine Widuger had one motivation: to find her voice and to share it with others.
 Originally, she thought that meant singing and performing on stage.
 However, she discovered something more important: finding her voice and then helping others to find their voice too.
 Dr. Widuger earned a bachelor’s degree in psychology and a bachelor’s degree in criminal justice from Loyola University Chicago.
 She went on to earn her masters in counseling and doctorate in psychology from the Adler School of Professional Psychology.
 Her focus became advocating for populations who struggled to have their voices heard.
 Her attention was drawn to working with families involved in the legal system and youth populations to provide additional support and advocacy of mental health needs.
 She continues to work with a wide range of age groups from young children to adulthood through individual and family therapy services.